scdenney/ba3_text_as_data/syllabus/syllabus.md

 ---

-## Final Project (after Week 6)
+## Final Project (after Week 6: deadline TBD)
-- A **mini text-as-data analysis** (≈3–4 pages) applying at least two methods.
+- A **mini text-as-data analysis** project (≈3–4 pages).
-- Include: research question, corpus, workflow (screenshots), findings, reflection on thesis relevance.
+- Include: research question, corpus, workflow (screenshots), findings, and reflection on thesis relevance.
+- More information to be provided.

 ---